anjor/website/docs/hire.md

 ---

-## Additional Services

-### FDE Organization Building
+### FDE & Organizational Strategy
-Design and implement Palantir-style forward deployed engineering organizations.
-Structure teams around customer outcomes, define operating models, build the culture of ownership that makes FDEs effective.

-### Hands-On Technical Work
+**Forward Deployed Engineering Organization Design**

+Design and implement Palantir-style FDE organizations from scratch.
+I help you:
+- Structure teams around customer outcomes, not org charts
+- Define the operating model that makes FDEs effective
+- Build the culture of radical ownership
+- Hire and onboard FDEs who can thrive in the model

+This is the model that made Palantir successful.
+I spent 7 years as an FDE and know how to transplant it to other organizations.

+**Featured in [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/p/forward-deployed-engineers)** on Forward Deployed Engineering.

+**Case studies:**
+- [Prodigal Tech](https://www.prodigaltech.com/): Building their FDE organization from the ground up
+- [Fractal Analytics](https://fractal.ai/): Strategic advisory on FDE organizational design for enterprise AI business
+- [Object Edge](https://www.objectedge.com/): Building Palantir services wing with FDE hiring and strategy

+---

+### AI Strategy & Adoption

+**AI Implementation Strategy**

+Most companies are experimenting with AI without a clear framework for what works.
+I help you:
+- Understand where AI amplifies expertise vs where it fails (the autonomy gradient)
+- Design validation methodologies for AI-generated outputs
+- Build AI-assisted workflows that actually increase productivity
+- Evaluate AI tools and platforms for your use case

+Based on hands-on research: I rebuilt 3,500 lines of physics simulation code in 21 days using AI, documented everything, and published the [findings](https://github.com/anjor/gandalf-paper).
+I know what AI can and can't do because I've tested the limits.

+**Technical Delivery**

-When strategic advice isn't enough, I build:
+When strategy isn't enough, I build:
+- LLM applications and fine-tuning pipelines
-- **Generative AI applications**: LLM products, fine-tuning pipelines, evaluation frameworks
+- AI evaluation frameworks
-- **Blockchain development**: Smart contracts, data archival, Web3 infrastructure
+- Proof-of-concept AI implementations

+**Recent work:**
+- [Metaview](https://metaview.ai): Built data asset for LLM fine-tuning and automated job description generation
+- [Catena Labs](https://www.catena.xyz/): Developed libraries to benchmark and deploy LLM ensembles
+- [Radiant AI](https://www.radiantai.com/): Designed LLM-based applications demonstrating governance capabilities

+---

+### Palantir Ecosystem Consulting

+**For Companies Using or Considering Palantir**

+I help organizations successfully adopt and implement Palantir Foundry:
+- Technical strategy and architecture design
-- **Palantir Foundry**: Custom applications, data pipelines, production deployments
+- Custom application development and data pipelines
-- **Computational physics**: Simulation development, numerical methods
+- Production deployments and platform implementation
+- Advisory on making Foundry work for your use case

+**For Companies Building Palantir Services**

+I help SI/consulting firms build their Palantir practice:
+- Hiring FDEs who can succeed in Palantir ecosystem
+- Training non-Palantir engineers on Foundry
+- Strategic positioning in Palantir partner ecosystem
+- Technical delivery for Foundry projects

+**Recent work:**
+- [Object Edge](https://www.objectedge.com/): Building Palantir services wing with FDE hiring and technical strategy

+---

 ### Fractional CTO / Technical Advisory

 Strategic guidance for technical decisions, architecture choices, and engineering leadership.
+Especially valuable for:
-Especially valuable for teams working with Palantir Foundry or navigating complex technical transformations.
+- Teams navigating complex technical transformations
+- Early-stage companies needing senior technical leadership without full-time exec cost
+- Organizations working across multiple domains (AI, blockchain, data infrastructure)

 ---